Howard3/infinit-feeding/README.md

 - Templ: [https://templ.dev/docs](https://templ.dev/docs)
 - Taskfile: [https://taskfile.dev/#/](https://taskfile.dev/#/)

-## Contributing

-Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.